Scorpio Rising (band): After Scorpio Rising

 Banks and drummer Colin Owens worked together briefly under the name "Lounge", working with Nik Nicholl (former Black Grape manager) and Don Letts of BAD fame.
 Owens went on to successfully form, record and tour the UK and Europe with his breakbeat band Surreal Madrid, finally returning to his rock and roll roots with the Southampton-based band Black Kat Boppers together with Roy Phillips, and Dylan Clarke of La Cucina.

 Banks left the music industry in 1996.
 Apart from a very brief guest vocal with the Perfecto/cult trance artist "Man With No Name", he disappeared from music for 12 years, eventually returning to live gigs in London in 2008, with Lead again on lead guitar and his 22-year-old son Jimmy on drums in the volatile instrumental "Surfcore" power trio Jimmy and The Destroyers.
 The Destroyers (renowned for destroying the stage and often injuring themselves) used The Camden Underworld as their base and played only 35 shows mainly in London, with cult punk bands The Vibrators, The Dickies, and Agent Orange, briefly appearing at Liverpool Sound City in 2009 with The Damned.
-They recorded one studio EP, "The Surfcore EP", given away free to their online fanbase.
+They recorded one studio EP, "The Surfcore EP", which was given away for free to their online fanbase.
 Their final gig was at the now defunct Gaff on Holloway Road, London.